 NATIONAL TRUST

-We have some incredible National Trust properties around South Wales, and let’s be honest, we are desperate to visit them as much as they are eager to see us back through the doors.
+We have some incredible National Trust properties around South Wales, and let’s be honest, we love visiting them all year round, Easter though is something very special.

-They have a long, and really useful Q&A page, packed with information on what we can and can’t do, and which properties will be offering Easter Egg Trails.
-You can see that HERE.
+They have a long, and really useful Q&A page, packed with information on what we can and can’t do – HERE.

 TREDEGAR HOUSE – 17th century mansion of the Morgan family, with stables and parkland in Newport.